servetadil/Checkout/README.md

 ## Future Improvments

-- There is no such a cache mechanism for GetPayments & PaymentDetails.
+- There is no cache mechanism for GetPayments & PaymentDetails methods.
 It would be nice to have MemoryCache, Distributed Cache etc.
 - Repositories & Services could be separated (read/write repo and service) so that these are also connected to different Databases.
-- For instance, queries could read from Db like nosql, and we can keep Sql to write our data.
+For instance, queries could read from Db like nosql, and we can keep Sql to write our data.
 - A queue or background processing jobs for future-payment api method to trigger payment for non-realtime use could be useful.
 - Constants could be used instead of hard coded error messages.

 ## Installation

-Project and database has been developed with Entity Framework Code first approach therefore once you run the project, It will automatically create Database & test api users.
+Project and database have been developed with Entity Framework Code first approach, therefore, once you run the project, it will automatically create the Database & test api users.

 ### Install project via Docker :
-If you prefer to run project from Linux container on Docker, run this code on root directory folder of docker-compose :
+If you prefer to run project from Linux container on Docker, run this code on the root directory folder of docker-compose file :

 ```
 docker-compose up